 To reserve a place

 We request a $1000 USD non-refundable deposit* or payment in full.
-Final payment on deposits must be made on or before a booking deadline three months before the workshop starts.
+Final payment on or before 1st June 2021.

 Your Guides and Tutors

 Thorarinn Jonsson (left) known as ‘Thor’ is an Icelandic landscape photography expert.
 With his huge knowledge of low light and night photography, Thor is a gold mine of post production tips and tricks to help you get the very best from your Aurora images.